-Dr. Watling first taught in the School of Occupational Therapy at University of Puget Sound from 2007-2011 then returned to clinical work to develop a specialized program for evaluation and intervention for children with autism spectrum disorder.
-She re-joined the Puget Sound faculty in 2015.
-She teaches both foundational and advanced concepts, having contact with each student cohort during every semester of the program.
-Dr. Watling actively contributes to the development of the occupational therapy profession through participation in multiple workgroups of the American Occupational Therapy Association.
-She is the lead author of the AOTA Practice Guideline for Children and Adolescents with Challenges in Sensory Processing and Sensory Integration and the lead editor for Autism Across the Lifespan: A Comprehensive Occupational Therapy Approach.
+Prof. Watling has been a member of the Puget Sound School of Occupational Therapy faculty for over 12 years, teaching both foundational and advanced courses.
+She is passionate about supporting students in cultivating a professional identity as future occupational therapists.
+She actively contributes to the development of the occupational therapy profession through regular collaboration with the American Occupational Therapy Association in producing official documents and resources for practitioners, researchers and policy makers.
+She is the lead author of the AOTA Practice Guidelines for Children and Adolescents with Challenges in Sensory Processing and Sensory Integration and lead editor for Autism Across the Lifespan: A Comprehensive Occupational Therapy Approach.

-Exploring the distinct contribution of occupational therapy to intervention for individuals with autism spectrum disorder
+- Exploring the distinct contribution of occupational therapy to intervention for autistic clients

 - Understanding the family experience of receiving occupational therapy services for autistic children and children with challenges in sensory integration and processing.

 - Using my hands to create – crafting, cooking, gardening